Azure/azure-rest-api-specs/documentation/api-scenario/references/Variables.md

 {
   "parameters": {
     "userName": {
       "type": "string"
     }
   },
-  "resources": [
+  "resources": [],
-  ],
   "outputs": {
     "nameResult": {
       "type": "string",
       "value": "[concat('prefix/', parameters['userName'])]"
     }
   }
 }
 ```

-If we have variable `userName` defined with `abc`, then we will have variable `nameResult` defined with value `prefix/abc` so that following steps in the test scenario could use variable `nameResult`.
+If we have variable `userName` defined with `abc`, then we will have variable `nameResult` defined with value `prefix/abc` so that following steps in the API scenario could use variable `nameResult`.